Sketching Amazing Architecture in Tokyo

 Situated in the heart of the Italian city of Cremona, the Cremona Town Hall (Palazzo del Comune) is one of the city’s most impressive medieval buildings.
 The building is located on the Piazza del Comune, just opposite the Cremona Cathedral.
 This post may contain affiliate links, which means I may earn a small commission if … More Cremona’s Medieval Town Hall, The Palazzo Del Comune

 Hidden in the mountains of the Japanese island of Honshu are the picturesque areas of Shirakawa-Gō and Gokayama.
 The regions are home to charming traditional houses, known for their steep thatched roofs that peek up from the landscape like little triangles.
-These villages of thatched-roof houses, designated as UNESCO World heritage sites, are examples of … More The Pointed Houses Of Shirakawa-Gō and Gokayama – Japan’s Historic UNESCO Villages
+These villages of thatched-roof houses, designated as UNESCO World heritage sites, are examples of … More The Pointed Houses Of Shirakawa-Gō And Gokayama – Japan’s Historic UNESCO Villages

 The Motomachi area of Hakodate is the city’s historic neighbourhood, where Japanese and Western architectures are uniquely blended into a mish-mash of styles.
 Hakodate, located on the northernmost Japanese home island of Hokkaido, was one of the first ports in the country to open its doors to international trade in 1854.
 Traders, consuls, and government … More Soaking Up Hakodate History In The Photogenic Motomachi Area